 TEST EXECUTION - Test Execution is performing the testing and comparing the expected and actual results.

-TESTING MANAGER (TM) /COMMUNITY TEST LEAD (cTL) - The Testing Manager is responsible for all the technical activities that go along with testing projects, such as test run management.
-Read more here.
+TESTING MANAGER (TM) - The Testing Manager is responsible for all the technical activities that go along with testing projects, such as test run management.

 TEST SCRIPT - A test script is a written set of instructions that need to be executed on the application under test to see that the app functions as expected

-TEST CASE SPECIFICATION - A Test Case Specification is a document that describes a detailed summary of testing scenarios, testing methods, and testing cadence for a given feature.
+TEST PLAN SPECIFICATION - A Test plan specification is a document that describes a detailed summary of testing scenarios, testing methods, and testing cadence for a given feature.
 It defines the purpose of a specific test, identifies the required inputs and expected results, and also provides a gradual procedure description for test execution.

 TEST SUMMARY REPORT - A Test Summary Report is a document that contains a summary of the activities and final results of the test.
 Software release decisions will be made based on the test summary report.

 TESTFLIGHT (TF) - An application that is used to distribute Apple applications for testing.

-TESTRAIL (TR) - Web-based test case management software where test scripts are executed for many projects at Testlio.
+TESTRAIL (TR) - Web-based test plan management software where test scripts are executed for many projects at Testlio.

 UNIT TESTING - Unit Testing is testing the smallest testable parts of an application to verify they are working correctly.
 In Unit Testing the purpose it to make sure the units of code are behaving as the developer intended.